 Editor-in-Chief: Ibraheem O. Alimi

-Ibraheem is the Editor-in-Chief of JMRT and manages the overall editorial and publication of JMRT.
+Ibraheem is the Editor-in-Chief and Co-Founder of JMRT and manages the overall editorial of JMRT.

 Before coming to Trent, Ibraheem received his H.BSc. degree from the University of Toronto with a specialization in Molecular Biology & Biotechnology.